Web3NL/motoko-book/src/internet-computer-programming-concepts/async-data/candid.md

 ## Candid Serialization

 Another important use of Candid is _data serialization_ of [shared types](/internet-computer-programming-concepts/async-data/shared-types.html).
-Data structures in Motoko, like in any other language, are not always stored as serial (contiguous) bytes in _working memory_.
+Data structures in Motoko, like in any other language, are not always stored as serial (contiguous) bytes in [_main memory_](/internet-computer-programming-concepts/basic-memory-persistence.html#canister-main-memory).
 When we want to _send_ shared data in and out of a canisters or store data in [stable memory](/advanced-concepts/scalability/stable-storage.html), we have to _serialize_ the data before sending.

 Motoko has built in support for serializing shared types into Candid format.
 A _higher order_ data type like an object can be converted into a _binary blob_ that would still have a shared type.